nevdelap/fiddling/README.md

 # fiddling

 ## A Poem About Your Momma

-Yo momma's so big, when she steps outside,
+Yo momma's so vast, when she strolls down the lane, Continents shuffle to give her some space,
-The earth tilts slightly to the left,
-Her shadow's got its own tour guide,
+Her shadow hosts festivals when it starts to rain,
-And satellites mistake her for atmospheric heft.
+And satellites orbit just to glimpse her face.

-Yo momma's so old, her memory foam mattress
+Yo momma's so ancient, her memory foam bed
-Has actual memories of the Civil War,
-She taught Moses how to part the Red Sea's vastness, And carbon dating gave up trying to keep score.
+Recites tales from the dawn of time,
+She gave Moses directions, enough said,
+And carbon dating quit—age is no longer a crime.

-Yo momma's so lazy, she hired someone else
+Yo momma's so lazy, she outsourced her yawns
-To breathe for her while she takes a nap,
+And pays rent to her favorite chair,
-Her couch has developed its own gravitational stealth, And even her dreams take frequent coffee breaks, no cap.
+Her couch has moons and its own set of dawns,
+Even her dreams call in sick from despair.

-Yo momma's so confused, she got lost in her thoughts And had to call for backup from Search and Rescue,
+Yo momma's so puzzled, she got lost in her mind
-GPS satellites threw their hands up and fought,
+And phoned Search & Rescue for clues,
+GPS satellites circled, hoping to find,
-Now Google Maps just shows a big question mark, it's true.
+But Google Maps just shrugs and refuses to choose.

-Yo momma's cooking is so astronomically bad,
+Yo momma's cooking is a cosmic event,
-The fire department sends thank-you cards,
+The fire brigade sends her flowers each year,
-Even the roaches packed their bags and fled,
+Even cockroaches left a farewell lament,
-And Hell's Kitchen relocated to avoid the hazards.
+And Hell's Kitchen moved to avoid coming near.